 A person with whom the child has lived for two consecutive years or more can also file the petition.
 This could satisfy the requirement in the case of stepparent adoption.

-A person can attempt to terminate their own parental rights.
+A person cannot attempt to terminate their own parental rights.
 However, if a stepparent wants to adopt a child, the child’s other parent can consent to the adoption and have their own parental rights terminated.

 Filing a Motion To Terminate Child Support